dig94/Steel-Plate-Failure-Prediction/README.md

 know there are 7 fault types.
 For this reason, KMeans model is unacceptable for this dataset.

+On the other hand, the Supervised models did a much better job.
+As can be see from their comparison, the test dataset without PCA applied on them, gave best results with Random Forest algorithm.
+This is quite expected, as Random Forest is an ensemble algorithm using a combination of other algorithms (Decision trees in this case).
-We can see from the above, that KMeans Algorithm does not give a very good result.
-As it is an unsupervised algorithm, it did not make use of the true labels.
-The model itself calculated that there should be 3-4 distinct clusters, whereas according to the true labels, we know there are 7 fault types.
-For this reason, KMeans model is unacceptable for this dataset.For the PCA applied test dataset, Random Forest once again gives a good result.
+For the PCA applied test dataset, Random Forest once again gives a good result.